top of page

 Further, imagine you are talking tennis with any of these individuals that have won a grand slam tournament in singles - Rene Lacoste, Fred Perry, Ken Rosewall, Rod Laver, Lew Hoad, John Newcombe, Fred Stolle, Roy Emerson, Manuel Santana, Jimmy Connors, Ilie Năstase, Bjorn Borg, Boris Becker, Stefan Edberg, Ivan Lendl, Thomas Muster, Andre Agassi, Andrés Gómez, Pete Sampras, Goran Ivanišević, Mats Wilander, Guillermo Vilas, Yannick Noah, Gustavo Kuerten, Roger Federer, Rafael Nadal, Novak Djokovic, Carlos Alcaraz, or Jannik Sinner - and you want to distinguish yourself with any of your collegiate accomplishments that you believe to somehow be noteworthy.
 None of the aforementioned has a college degree.
 End of story!

-Seventh, since we want to leave no stone unturned, high school tennis is a complete and utter joke.
+Eighth, since we want to leave no stone unturned, high school tennis is a complete and utter joke.
 It is not a USTA sanctioned event.
 Thus, it is a nonfactor with respect to state and sectional rankings and sectional rankings are the primary basis for determining eligibility for national and international tournaments such as Kalamazoo (the "Zoo") and the Orange Bowl.
 See June 22, 2025 obituary.
-For the limited purpose of Missouri's history, I have been told that one of the two years I played the team lost only two individual matches and apparently that is a record for the best team in the history of high school tennis in Missouri.
+If I had received a medal or trophy for winning the state tennis title, as opposed to simply throwing it away in the trash, I would it send it back to whatever entity is in charge of high school sports for the state.
+If I ever had to apply for a tennis job, winning the state tennis title would not appear on the resume.

 Even more of a joke is the high school I attended.
 Thank God (to prevent any confusion the usage here is in its non-literal sense) my brother never played high school tennis for the school.
 There is nothing good to say about the school.
 Further, it was also systemic in that all the other schools within this particular suburb's jurisdiction suffered the same affliction.
-The kids were spoiled beyond repair.
-The kids that participated in sports or games had egos that were so far out of touch with reality you wanted to vomit.
-Not getting out of the little conference, district, or league that the school was in did nothing to bring them back to reality.
+The majority of the kids were spoiled beyond repair.
+Regardless of whether they participated in sports or games, egos were so far out of touch with reality you wanted to vomit.
+Not getting out of whatever the conference, district, or league the school was in did nothing to bring them back to reality.
+It's a toxic combination: being spoiled and not having the results to back up the inflated egos (i.e., there are plenty of people with inflated egos that aren't spoiled as well as spoiled individuals without inflated egos).
 Why on earth would anyone want to fit in with or otherwise know people like that.
 Because they are already wealthy based on what they are going to inherit and later claim how hard life has been.
 Are you kidding?
-How hard is it to make 10 million when you are handed 10 million out of the gate for free?
-In short, I had been international (and the age at which I was competing internationally was a record in our family dynasty of five) before even setting foot in the building and kept that to myself.
+How hard is it to make ten million when you are handed at a minimum two million to

-Eighth, for purposes of comparing players from different eras (i.e., each age group representing a different era) and for assessing the depth of an era, the question to be answered after applying the rites of passage test is
+Ninth, for purposes of comparing players from different eras (i.e., each age group representing a different era) and for assessing the depth of an era, the question to be answered after applying the rites of passage test is

 did you or anyone from your age group win a grand slam tournament in singles.
 See June 22, 2025 obituary.

 When it's all said and done and it's time for you, a familty member, friend, or loved one to face reality, being ranked one or 100 in the United States at 12 or 18 ends up being particularly irrelevant if no one from the age group went on to win a grand slam tournament in singles.
-In short, the quality from any such eras simply was not good!

 What if we change our starting point based on the first year that each tournament's draw size reached 128: Wimbledon was 1921; French Open was 1969; US Open was 1915; and Australian Open was 1988.
 Let's start with 1946 because the Zoo started in 1943 and Wimbledon did not resume from World War II unrtil 1946.
 We (the United States) still have the lead and Australia is still in secod place but the lead is not as comfortable and Great Britain and France have essentially been eliminated for the time being.
 The results are as follows: United States - 76; Australia - 71; Spain - 39; Sweden - 26; Serbia - 24; and Switzerland - 23.